-As widely publicized, Microsoft has ended support for Windows XP as of April 8, 2014.
-This document describes the impact of that decision, if any, on your Elekta products that may use Windows XP inside, and what Elekta has done and will do to ensure the same secure and reliable user experience that we always aim to provide.
+As widely publicized, Microsoft will end support for most Windows 7 versions as of January 14th 2020.
+In addition, Microsoft will also end support for Windows Server 2008 R2, which is used to host some versions of Monaco, ABAS, and Direct Access.
+For some specific versions of Windows, e.g. Windows Embedded Standard 7 (WES 7), that are also used in Elekta Products, this date is different and we refer to another letter (Windows WES 7 End of Support statement, Document #45133711281) for more information.
+This document describes the impact of that decision, if any, on your affected Elekta products what Elekta has done and will do to ensure the same secure and reliable user experience that we always aim to provide.
 The document is formatted as 'Frequently Asked Questions', to which we provide answers.
-These answers are not for a specific product, but describe the overall Elekta policy around Windows XP.
+These answers are not for a specific product but describe the overall Elekta policy around Windows 7 and Windows Server 2008 R2 products.

-What does the end of support for Windows XP mean?
+What does the end of support for Windows 7 and Windows Server 2008 R2 mean?
 Will I be able to use my system?

-Microsoft has provided support for Windows XP for the past 13 years, but as of April 8, 2014 technical support, which includes automatic security patches, ended.
-The licenses will be kept live and functional until December 2016 though, so you can use your equipment until then.
+Microsoft has provided support for these product versions for many years, but as of January 14th 2020 technical support, which includes automatic security patches, will end.

-So I will be able to use my license but will not be getting security patches for Windows XP; that still sounds worrying.
+So I will be able to use my license but will not be getting security patches; that still sounds worrying.
 Does it mean that my Elekta equipment is unsafe now?

-No. Installation of Microsoft patches is normally regarded as good practice for your personal computers, to protect against threats such as viruses that a user could come across in email or when surfing the web on their personal computer.
+No, your Elekta equipment is safe.
+Installation of Microsoft patches is normally regarded as good practice for your personal computers, to protect against threats such as viruses that a user could come across in email or when surfing the web on their personal computer.
 However, for medical systems this approach is not the first line of defense.
 Medical systems are required to undergo extensive testing in a known configuration before they can be released for clinical use.
 It is for this reason that Elekta has never recommended applying newly released patches until they have been fully tested for use in a clinical environment in combination with our equipment.
 (In fact, for many of our products we explicitly say one must not install patches).